Five College Visiting Assistant Professor of Art

 Serena has recently shown at JOAN gallery, The Annenberg Beach House and Western Exhibitions.
 They have been included in Printed Matter's L.A Book Fair, and Other Places Art Fair.
 In 2018, they received a Research & Practice fellowship to study pedagogy in the arts.

-The generative drift is an exploration of alternative studio practices.
-In this introductory course, we will be surveying and responding to a range of new mediums, (im)material sources, and transcultural artists.
-Inspired by our semester-long collectively directed ramble, students will gain experience with new studio processes and create multiple small projects culminating in one final project.
-We will use projected image, sound, performance, found materials, and traditional mediums.
-Discussion of weekly readings and lectures will be paired with experiential labs.
+Introduction to Studio Art Practices - The Generative Drift: In this drawing-centered course, we will be surveying and responding to a range of mediums, (im)material sources, and transcultural artists.
+Students will gain experience with new and alternative studio processes to create guided and self-directed projects.
+While we will approach the course from a drawing perspective, students may use mixed media, sound, performance, found materials, alongside traditional drawing mediums.
+Discussion of readings and lectures will be paired with experiential labs and critiques.
+This course is suitable for students at all levels of experience, from beginner to advanced. (keywords: painting, studio art, drawing, intro, foundation)

-Mark / Make / Work is a communal exercise in exploring social engagement through art practices.
-This class examines the mechanisms of cultural interventions by contemporary and historical art movements.
-We will examine transgressions of literal and metaphorical barriers - political, societal, geological, ecological, internal.
-The central question of the class is, in other words, how does art shape our lives on an individual and societal level?
-How does art inform our individual and cultural identities?
-Class will take the form of discussions, screenings and field trips, with two stagings of interventions - collaborative or individual - on a topic of the student's choice.
+Mark / Make / Work asks what art can do.
+It is a communal exercise and urgent exploration of social engagement through art practices.
+This class examines cultural interventions and distruptions by contemporary and historical art movements.
+It looks at transgressions of literal and metaphorical barriers - political, societal, geological, ecological, internal.
+Work made in this class is expected to live in the world.
+Class will take the form of discussions and presentations, with two stagings of interventions - collaborative or individual. (keywords: studio art, installation, politics)